kdl-org/kdl/SPEC.md

 `"Hello \    World"` are semantically identical.
 See [whitespace](#whitespace) and [newlines](#newlines) for how whitespace is defined.

-Note that only literal whitespace is escaped; *escaped* whitespace is retained.
+Note that only literal whitespace is escaped; whitespace escapes (`\n` and such) are retained.
 For example, these strings are all semantically identical:

 ```kdl
 "Hello\       \nWorld"